 Description: Theory and practice of counseling and interviewing skills as applied to nutrition counseling.
+Collection and interpretation of anthropometric, biochemical and dietary data necessary to determine nutritional status.
 Previously offered as NSCI 3812.

-Department/School: Nutritional Sciences NSCI 3993 Culinary Principles in Nutrition
+NSCI 3993 Culinary Principles in Nutrition Prerequisites: Option in Dietetics or consent of instructor.

-Prerequisites: NSCI 2211.
-Option in Dietetics or consent of instructor.
 Description: Familiarity and application of techniques and theories of food preparation including use and selection of equipment, sanitation and quality controls.
+Credit hours: 3